-Lord Pauncefote, the British ambassador to the United States, will be accompanied on board the White Star steamer Oceanic, which sails from Liverpool for New York, by G. Lowther, secretary of the British embassy to exercise a happy influence upon inat Washington.
+Lord Pauncefote, the British ambassador to the United States, will be accompanied on board the White Star steamer Oceanic, which sails from Liverpool for New York, by G. Lowther, secretary of the British embassy at Washington.

 Joe Woolridge, the 16-year-old nephew of Banker A. P. Woolridge, accidentally killed himself while hunting four miles south of Austin, Tex.
 He was pulling a loaded shotgun out of a buggy when the weapon was accidentally discharged.